 Hello, I firmly believe that writing, especially a daily writing practice which delves into all the reasons why you drank and all the reasons why you need to stop or have stopped, can be a very powerful tool in sobriety.
+With creative writing therapy can be done at home or out and about, by you and at any time.
+What’s not to love?

 It certainly has been for me.
-I started scribbling things into notebooks as soon as I accidentally stopped drinking permanently, finally.
+I started scribbling things into notebooks as soon as I (accidentally) stopped drinking permanently…. finally.

 I began by describing how I was feeling and what I was reading and soon moved on to scribbling down the bare bones of events which I wanted to get off my chest.
 These were events that had happened in childhood and that I had always planned to write about.
-I had just had to wait until both my parents had died.
+I just had to wait until both my parents had died.

-It was sobriety that got me started in writing it all out of my head and my heart.
+It was sobriety that got me started writing it all out of my head and my heart.
 And that writing is part of why I am still joyfully free of alcohol almost five years later.

 Here follows a lot of thinking and explaining and enquiring into why sobriety and writing can be a mutual love affair.
 Writing as therapy, writing for mental clarity and for mental health.
 This is something I am passionate about and I hope you’ll join me in this adventure.